-It’s a different job than the marketing assistant.
-As a digital marketing assistant, you’ll assist the CMO with digital marketing only.
-Your interaction with traditional marketing (TV ads, billboards, radio, etc.) will be negligible.
+This is not the same as marketing assistant positions.
+As a digital marketing assistant, you'll assist the CMO with digital marketing only.
+Thus, your interaction with traditional marketing (TV ads, billboards, radio, etc.) will be negligible.

-As digital marketing spend in the US has increased dramatically in recent years and is expected to cross $129 billion by 2021, and the digital marketing spend has already surpassed traditional marketing spend in the US, this is the best entry level job you can think of.
+Overall digital marketing spends in the US has increased dramatically in recent years and is expected to cross $129 billion by 2021.
+In fact, digital marketing spends have already surpassed traditional marketing spends in the US.
+For this reason, this is the best entry level job you can think of.

 Your job will be challenging since you'll be managing digital marketing which is way different than traditional marketing.
 Here are a few major tasks that you'll have to perform:

-- Assisting in the development and implementation of digital marketing strategy
+- Assist in the development and implementation of digital marketing strategy

-- Monitoring traffic, leads, sales funnel, and ROI
+- Monitor traffic, leads, sales funnel, and ROI

-- Managing presence on all the marketing channels including blog, email marketing, YouTube, social media, and others
+- Manage presence on all the marketing channels including blog, email marketing, YouTube, social media, and others

-The average salary of a digital marketing assistant is higher than marketing assistant ($63K+ per year).
-However, the number of jobs are minimal in this field.
-There are just over 1000 entry level digital marketing assistant jobs on Indeed.
+The average salary of a digital marketing assistant is higher than the salary of a marketing assistant ($63K+ per year).
+However, the number of jobs is minimal in this field.
+There are just over 1000 entry-level digital marketing assistant jobs on Indeed.

 If you’re well-prepared and have experience in digital marketing, this job is your best bet.